-Many companies are beginning to manage their innovation centers as a product organization.
+Many companies are beginning to manage their innovation centers as product organizations.
 This includes treating their applications as “products” and being able to categorize their work as applications, features, and user stories.
-The top level concept is that of an application.
+The top-level concept is that of an application.
 This is often a single application, but it could be a collection of sub-applications or in the case of Salesforce, something as fuzzy as Sales Cloud.
 The application context data model looks like this:

 An application or product is produced to create value for a group of customers and to the organization it provides.
-An application can be made up of many sub-applications which can also contain features.
-An application needs a name that people can remember and should clearly have benefits for the customer defined.
+An application can be made up of many sub-applications that can also contain features.
+An application needs a name that people can remember and must clearly define benefits for the customer.
 An application should adapt with time, trends, and changes to the market in order for it to stay relevant.
 An application may or may not have a revenue stream.

 Copado Application Object

-If your application is made up of smaller apps, you can link them via the Sub-Applications related list.
-If you want to see all the features that are part of an application, you can easily do that from the Features related list, This is what the Application record looks like.
+If your application is made up of smaller apps, you can link them via the Sub-Applications related list

 To view all the features that are part of an application.